Valeant CEO 'delighted' by Paulson's Allergan stake

 "We do believe we'll get the 25 percent and the majority we need to get this deal consummated," Pearson said on Canada's BNN TV.

-Allergan has rejected Valeant's hostile $52 billion bid and refused to negotiate.
+Allergan has rejected Valeant's hostile $52 billion (30.55 billion pounds) bid and refused to negotiate.

 (Reporting by Rod Nickel in Winnipeg, Manitoba; editing by Matthew Lewis)